BingQuanChua/DataScienceApps/README.md

-# Some Data Science Apps
+# Some Data Science Web Apps

 Learning how to build data science apps from freeCodeCamp.org

-Following this tutorial: [Build 12 Data Science Apps with Python and Streamlit - Full Course](https://www.youtube.com/watch?v=JwSS70SZdyM&list=PLRpb1EfB9cjuOFw_ZVmeqlCgdhYjdbBMO&index=10&ab_channel=freeCodeCamp.org) (actually there are only 10)
+Tutorial by Data Professor: [Build 12 Data Science Apps with Python and Streamlit - Full Course](https://www.youtube.com/watch?v=JwSS70SZdyM&list=PLRpb1EfB9cjuOFw_ZVmeqlCgdhYjdbBMO&index=10&ab_channel=freeCodeCamp.org) (actually there are only 10)

 The tutorial above covers how to build interactive and data-driven Python web apps using the Streamlit library.
 This repo contains 9 web apps built from the tutorial with slight modifications.